NG-Joseph/arbitrage-finder/README.md

 This could mean that a £1,000 stake would return as little as £10 and as much as £100, which may not be worth the vast amounts of time taken to identify the surebet in the first place.

-**The profit margin for an arb bet isn't that high.
-It falls between 1-10%.
-But imagine if you rolled that money over for a new bet daily for 20 days a month**

-## What's in it for you?
-From my calculations, if you start with 5k, within a year if you don't take any money out you'd have 19 million naira (assuming your arb bets had an average of 3.5% profit)

-Arbitrate betting has to be one of the best-kept secrets in the betting world because it's what the 'serious' bettors do  to guarantee profits.However, the rarity in finding these games is what has discouraged so many people.
-So they end up paying to use arbitrage software which costs about 100 euros a month!

-## AIM
-The primary aim of this project is to create a python program that scrapes data from multiple betting sites and automatically finds arb games between them.
-In future we can automate the betting process and connect it to our betting accounts to take advantage of these opportunities as fast as possible.
-But for now we'll stick with manual.